mattschneble/professional-web-portfolio/README.md

 ## Learning Points

-Throughout the development of this webpage, I was able to learn about HTML and CSS elements and how they interact with diferent web browsers.
+Throughout the development of this webpage, I was able to grow my HTML and CSS skills as well as learn more advanced features/commands to aid in the functionality and interaction of web pages in different browsers..
 I used my knowledge gained to help reorganize code to make things easier to understand, when attributes had the same properties.

 ### Matt Schneble